 4. You get to take a step back in time for a couple of hours

-On that note, history and culture buffs might enjoy the architecture of the theatre.
+On that note, history and culture buffs might enjoy the architecture of Shakespeare’s Globe.
 Sam Wanamaker worked hard to keep the reconstruction as faithful to the original theatre as possible: it’s on the river bank, circular with a thrust stage and three levels of seating.
 It’s even constructed from English Oak and has the only thatched roof in London!

 If you opt for a seated ticket, you’ll watch the play like one of London’s wealthy, and if you stand in the yard, you’ll be living like the peasant class of the 17th Century – so hipster!

 Some of the best actors in Hollywood ever started out performing Shakespeare’s plays.
 Heroes like Ian Mckellen (Gandalf), Judy Dench (M in Bond movies), Patrick Stewart (THE Patrick Stewart), and Maggie Smith (Professor McGonagall) started by performing Shakespeare’s plays.

 Even now, it’s a huge honour for actors to play his timeless characters, like the 2010 The Tempest with Helen Mirren, the 2011 Coriolanus with Gerard Butler, and the 2015 Hamlet with Benedict Cumberbach.
 If Shakespeare was rubbish, why would so many brilliant actors want to perform in his plays?

 6. You understand the plot, even if you don’t really understand the words

 Finally, and most importantly, Shakespeare’s plays were meant to be seen and not read.
 People always turn their nose up at his plays, and I think it’s because they had to analyse them in school rather than enjoy the plot and characterisation.